Taking screenshots using XSS and the HTML5 Canvas

 The code I use is based more or less entirely on Niklas Von Hertzen’s version available on GitHub.
 However I’ve made a few modifications in order to weaponize it:

-• Merged the source together (Jquery, HTMLCanvas and the JQueryHTMLCanvas plugin) so that the payload consists of just 1 file
+• Merged the source together (JQuery, HTMLCanvas and the JQueryHTMLCanvas plugin) so that the payload consists of just 1 file

 • Removed any messages displayed to the user